Myanmar Water Festival and Burmese New Year Tour

 • Breakfast at hotel

-• Tour concludes with airport drop-off arranged according to your flight details – Pioneer Adventure Travel is also able to arrange advice for flights.
+• Tour concludes with airport drop-off arranged according to your flight details – YPT is also able to arrange advice for flights.

 • In the afternoon, visit the beautiful Golden palace teak monastery, the only remaining building from the 19th century Royal Palace.
 This grand teak building is known for its exquisite woodcarving.